benetech/martus.martus-build/BuildFiles/Documents/README.txt

 For all current translations of the user documentation, as well as documentation for previous versions in various languages, go to http://www.martus.org/downloads/.

-A. Changes from version 3.4 to version 3.4.1
+A. Changes from version 3.4.1 to version 3.5

 This release is available in English and other languages as indicated on the http://www.martus.org software download page.
 Other languages will be available in the future, as language-packs on the documentation page (http://www.martus.org/downloads)

+- Added a new customization field type, multi-level dropdowns, that allows the user to define lower level values that are dependent on the higher level value (e.g. for locations, you can define state and city values where only cities that belong to a particular state are displayed once the state value is selected).
+- Allowed setting of default values for dropdown and text fields.
+- Fixed issue where data entered in a grid cell would not be saved if you did not tab out of the cell or hit enter to create a new row in the grid.
+- Fixed issue where certain fields could show up more than once in search and report field selection lists.
+- Added instructions for Bengali/Bangla, Burmese, and Khmer font display in Martus to the User Guide.

+B. Changes from version 3.4 to version 3.4.1

-- Changed the Martus time-out length when there is no activity to be more flexible, instead of always timing out at 10 minutes – this can help improve the performance of long operations (such as retrieval of bulletins from the server).
+- Changed the Martus time-out length when there is no activity to be more flexible, instead of always timing out at 10 minutes.
+This can help improve security if you are working in a public place or on a shared computer, and can also improve the performance of long operations (such as retrieval of bulletins from the server).
   Different time-out lengths are allowed by setting a parameter in the command line used to run Martus.
 The parameter is "--timeout-minutes=X" where X can be any number of minutes.
-For example, to set the timeout length for Martus running on your computer in Windows to always be 5 minutes, change the command line in the desktop shortcut (right-click, and choose Properties) to the following:
+  For example, to set the timeout length for Martus running on your computer in Windows to always be 5 minutes for a higher level of security, change the command line in the desktop shortcut (right-click, and choose Properties) to the following:
 C:\Martus\bin\java.exe -Xbootclasspath/p:C:\Martus\lib\ext\bc-jce.jar -jar C:\Martus\martus.jar --timeout-minutes=5
   For instructions on how to change the Martus command line for Mac or Linux, see section 2a of the User Guide or email info@martus.org.